francesccoll/teaching/sagesa_qc_amr/qc_amr_workshop.md

 amrfinder -n ./data/Salmonella_enterica.WW28B.fna -O Salmonella -o Salmonella_enterica.WW28B.amrfinder.txt -d ./data/amrfinder_db/latest
 ```

+**❓ Question**
+All four *Salmonella* strains are resistant to ampicillin according to phenotypic testing.
+Can you identify which resistance determinant(s) are responsible for phenotypic resistance to ampicillin in each strain?
+Do all four strains carry at least one resistance determinant that could explain ampicillin resistance?

+**❓ Question**
+Three *Salmonella* strains are resistant to trimethoprim/sulfamethoxazole.
+Can you identify the AMR genes responsible for resistance to this antibiotic combination?

+**❓ Question**
+One *Salmonella* strain (WW28B) is resistant to fosfomycin.
+Can you identify the AMR gene(s) responsible for resistance to this antibiotic?

+**❓ Question**
+For false negatives, i.e. phenotypically resistant strains without any resistance determinant detected by AMRFinder, could you hypothesise what biological phenomenon could be responsible for such discrepancies?

 ### 9.3 Identifying linezolid-resistance point mutations from Enterococcus faecium genomes